 Depending where you live, you may have the option to visit an urgent care facility instead of an emergency room.
 Urgent care centers usually don’t have the same level of equipment as emergency rooms and they likely have fewer specialist physicians on staff, so they’re best when you have more minor injuries or illnesses.
 This could include anything from a bad cold to a broken bone.

-Urgent care centers are usually cheaper than emergency room visits and you are likely to receive attention more quickly.
+Urgent care centers are usually cheaper than emergency room visits — you may only have to pay a copay with your health plan — and you are likely to receive attention more quickly.
 However, check the details of your insurance plan first because going to an out-of-network urgent care center could still leave you with a big bill.

 You may find an urgent care clinic in a medical center, which is a facility that offers a wide range of health care services.